Putin ends BRICS summit that sought to expand Russia's global clout but was shadowed by Ukraine

 Putin also was asked about whether any North Korean troops were in Russia, which he neither confirmed nor denied.
 The U.S. said Wednesday that 3,000 North Korean troops have been deployed to Russia and are training at several locations.

-“Images (of North Korean soldiers in Russia) are a serious thing, if there are images, then they reflect something," he said when asked about satellite images of troops.
+“Images are a serious thing, if there are images, then they reflect something," he said when asked about satellite photos of troops.

 “We have never doubted that the North Korean leadership takes our agreements seriously.
 What and how we will do within the framework of this article (of the agreement) is our business,” he said.